-My inspection of the roof void was restricted by the presence of stored items and the lack of suitable crawl boards.
+My physical inspection of the roof void area was restricted due to insulation material, stored items and lack of suitable crawl boards.
 As a result the roof void area was only viewed from the access hatch.

 My inspection of the building exterior was from ground level only.
+No view of the rear roof slope was possible due to the restricted nature of the site.